hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-07-05-zoomimage.md

 ---
-title: "How to draw archaeological map using ArcGIS"
+title: "How to draw archaeological map using ArcGIS 10.5"
 date: 2023-07-05
 author: Fangyuan Sheng
 slug: cfa